tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 the client to have established a previous session — and obtained a PSK — with the server.
-Problems with this approach are: (1) servers may not always be able to distinguish inner Client Hellos from legitimate application data, (2) nested 0-RTT data may not work function correctly, and (3) 0-RTT data may not be supported, especially under DoS, leading to availability concerns.
-In contrast, encrypted SNI protects the SNI in a distinct Client Hello extension and does not abuse early data.
+Problems with this approach are: (1) servers may not always be able to distinguish inner Client Hellos from legitimate application data, (2) nested 0-RTT data may not function correctly, (3) 0-RTT data may not be supported -- especially under DoS -- leading to availability concerns, and (4) clients must bootstrap tunnels (sessions), costing an additional round trip and potentially revealing the SNI during the initial connection.
+In contrast, encrypted SNI protects the SNI in a distinct Client Hello extension and neither abuses early data nor requires a bootstrapping connection.

 ### Combined Tickets